Every team needs a space to meet and have discussions regarding the business goals and other work-related topics.

-Bright colours can make the meeting room more lively and upbeat which can be handy whenever the weather gets gloomy.
+Bright colors can make the meeting room more lively and upbeat which can be handy whenever the weather gets gloomy.

-Yet, it’s important to not go overboard with bright colours as that can have an opposite effect on the employees.
+Yet, it’s important to not go overboard with bright colors as that can have an opposite effect on the employees.

-Red colour can make people more energetic and passionate which can also be a great motivation boost, but it’s necessary to point out that colours should be used sparingly.
+Red color can make people more energetic and passionate which can also be a great motivation boost, but it’s necessary to point out that colors should be used sparingly.

 If your working space is a bit small, it’s best to paint it white to make it look larger, and then add brightly colored furniture and decor items to create a bit of color diversity.